lanaabdullah1/2025-GP1-3/README.md

 # Eyecept Security System

 ## Introduction
 Eyecept is a real-time intelligent security monitoring system designed to support surveillance and alert handling in sensitive environments.
-The system includes authentication pages, password recovery flow, user management features, operator monitoring pages, an admin dashboard, and camera integration.
+The system provides authentication, password recovery, user management, operator monitoring, and alert handling through a web-based interface.

 ## Project Goal
-The goal of Eyecept is to provide an organized security monitoring platform that helps manage users, monitor system activity, handle alerts, and support camera-based operation through a web application.
+The goal of Eyecept is to build an organized security platform that manages users, monitors activity, handles alerts, and integrates camera-based functionality.

 ## Technologies Used
 - Python